connorberek226/Final-Project/README.md

    - FB.......
 3. Tableau
 # Steps
 ## 1. Aquiring Data
 Data for Diaster data for each state was aquired through NOA.
 Housing Data
 ## 2. Cleaning Data
 Data was cleaned using python pandas.
 ## 3. Analysis
-Data was analyzed on Tableau
+Data was analyzed on Tableau.
 ## 4. Prediction
 Machine learning was used to predict trends with FBlearn....